-SJB "E

-Vision

-"Focused Foundations and Faith for the Future".

-Mission Statement

-"To provide a caring Catholic environment where Tamariki rights and individual needs are always considered, independence and confidence are fostered and children are challenged to produce their best efforts."
+Vision Vision "Focused Foundations and Faith for the Future".
+Mission Statement "To provide a caring Catholic environment where Tamariki rights and individual needs are always considered, independence and confidence are fostered and children are challenged to produce their best efforts."
+Values Love / Aroha Service / Ratonga Co-operation / Mahi-Tahi Resilience / Manawaroa Community: St John Bosco School is part of the coastal suburb Fitzroy located in New Plymouth.

-Contract of the second

-Values

-Love / Aroha Service / Ratonga Co-operation / Mahi-Tahi Resilience / Manawaroa

-Community:

-St John Bosco School is part of the coastal suburb Fitzroy located in New Plymouth.

 Children are drawn equally from Fitzroy, Merrilands, Pukekura and Bell Block.
 18% of whom identify as Maori, 4% who identify as Pasifika, 62% as New Zealand European and 8% Asian and 8% other ethnic origin.
 Our school community exists within the Roman Catholic Community of the Diocese of Palmerston North and acknowledges Cardinal John Dew as the administrator.
 St John Bosco School is a Roman Catholic School for boys and girls from Y0 - Y6 offering education with a special character.
 St John Bosco is a U4 State Integrated school, which has a Decile 8 rating.
 In 2022, the school will be staffed at 13.89 teachers to cater for 260 pupils with a maximum roll of 275.
 The Board has set aside funding to maintain 12 effective classrooms.
 The school is situated in the heart of Fitzroy, a beautiful suburban beach community.
 Families living within New Plymouth and Bell Block populate the school.

-The school is situated alongside the Parish Church Our Lady Help of Christians as a part of the Ngamotu Combined Parish.

-Core Teaching Beliefs

-- 1. Foundation learning and pono in place. - 2.
-Balanced social and emotional lifelong learners. - 3.
-Teachers are seen as coaches and value shared leadership. - 4.
-Powerful learning experiences and environments. - 5.
+The school is situated alongside the Parish Church Our Lady Help of the school is situated alongside the Parish Church Our Lady Help of the school.
+Balanced social and emotional lifelong learners.
+Teachers are seen as coaches and value shared leadership.
+Powerful learning experiences and environments.
 Striving for excellence.

-Strategic Aims

-- Our Tamariki will experience a values based Catholic environment within an inclusive, health promoting hapori whānui. - 2.
-All Tamariki inclusive of those with learning needs will experience quality teaching through the engagement of challenging, personalised matea ako programmes. - To strengthen and enhance whanau & community engagement. - 4.
-Through shared agency our Tamariki /staff will be supported in their ako through focused use of resources and opportunity to follow talents and meet targets. - Innovation will be seen as a key tool in the teaching and learning process for Tamariki and teachers.
+Strategic Goals Our Tamariki will experience a values based Catholic environment within an inclusive, health promoting hapori whānui.
+All Tamariki inclusive of those with learning needs will experience quality teaching through the engagement of challenging, personalised matea ako programmes.
+To strengthen and enhance whanau & community engagement.
+Through shared agency our Tamariki /staff will be supported in their ako through focused use of resources and opportunity to follow talents and meet targets.
+Innovation will be seen as a key tool in the teaching and learning process for Tamariki and teachers.
+Green GuardiansCommunitTaranaki Gifted CommunityHealth ProLife Education TrustParishParent involvement in support roles in junior classroomsCoaching aSchool assembliesLet's Go A nmunity - Iwi y Experts NPDC moting Schools TDHB and support for sports teams ctive Schools n North Diocese Bicultural Focus We recognise and support the bicultural composition of the School honouring Principles of The Treaty of Waitangi.

-Community Partnerships...A variety of partnerships are valued and encouraged.
-These include:

-Community Group

-Green Guardians

-Taranaki Gifted Community

-Life Education Trust

-Parent involvement in support roles in junior classrooms

-School assemblies

-Linkage with ECE & High Schools

-Maori Achievement Collaborative

-Maori Community - Iwi

-Community Experts NPDC

-Health Promoting Schools TDHB

-Parish

-Coaching and support for sports teams

-Let's Go Active Schools

-Palmerston North Diocese

-Sport Taranaki

-Bicultural Focus

-We recognise and support the bicultural composition of the School honouring Principles of The Treaty of Waitangi.
+Recognising St John Bosco's Catholic Character